 | Resin Cleaner / Regenerator | Annually | $20 – $40 | Prevents iron fouling |

-| Resin Bed Replacement | Every 8–12 years | $300 – $600 | Professional service recommended |
+| Resin Bed Replacement | Every 8–12 years | $300 – $600 | Some homeowners may prefer professional assistance depending on installation complexity |

 | Filter changes (pre-filter) | Every 6 months | $30 – $80 | Sediment cartridge |